wildtreetech/explore-open-data/README.md

 # Exploring open data

-Exploring open data from the Canton of Zuerich.
+Exploring open data from the city of Zuerich.

 This set of notebooks is meant to encourage the exploration of data from the world around us.
 Notebooks should: